X901/Schedule-Background-Task-New/README.md

   }
 }`

-because we only need to for test only
+because we only need it for testing only , it's not good idea to make it like this on Production version !

 - move `GoogleService-Info.plist` that you did downloaded from `Firebase` website to the project
 - you need to use `Cocoapods` if you don't already have it installed on you Mac install it from they website